|

 fishing

 license to try your luck.
+Wild grasses growing along

-the edge are well over
+the edge of the canal are well over

 2 meters

-brown candle like seed head.
+brown candle heads.
 There

 is also a rare orchid that grows